 Forming a bond with your child as early as possible should be a priority.
 Just because your newborn’s eyes are still closed or unfocused does not mean that they don’t know if you are around.
 They can be simply soothed by your voice and by your touch.
 If you are lucky enough, perhaps that first word will be all about you.

 If you still have to work and can’t stay at home all the time, spend time with your child when you’re home.
 By time we mean, full undivided attention!
-Also, find a babysitter that will give your child the attention and care they need for the times you are not there.

 Don’t Worry About Gender Roles